-Board Audit Committee: A Committee of the Board of County Supervisors (BOCS), supported by the internal audit function, established to assist the BOCS in its governance and oversight responsibilities.
-All members of the BOCS comprise the Board Audit Committee (BAC), which consists of three regular voting members and five members serve as alternate members of the BAC.
+Board Audit Committee (BAC): A Committee of the Board of County Supervisors (BOCS), supported by the internal audit function, established to assist the BOCS in its governance and oversight responsibilities.
+All members of the BOCS comprise the BAC, which consists of three regular voting members and five alternate members of the BAC.
 The internal audit function reports to the BOCS, through the BAC.